NomicFoundation/hardhat/README.md

 * Flatten
     - Understand solidity_flattener and mimic it if possible
     - Make a debugging flattener a la truffle-flattener

+* Optimizations
+    - Compile solc to wasm instead of asm.js

+* Parallel test runner
+    - Check what espresso does.
+Does each runner need its own blockchain?

+* Truffle compatibility
+    - Make Truffle tests runnable with Sool?

 * TS contract models
     - Make a transaction "tracking" model to replace promievents
-    - Define how models should look like
+    - Define how contract models should look like
     - Make a generator for them
-    - Add support for libraries
-    - Add support for events